laura-dietz/flan-t5-exam-appendix/README.md

 ## EXAM Grading with FLAN-T5

-For grading, we use the FLAN-T5-large model with the `text2text-generation` pipeline from Hugging Face.
+For grading, we use the [FLAN-T5-large](https://huggingface.co/google/flan-t5-large) model with the `text2text-generation` pipeline from Hugging Face.

-Details are provided on [flan-t5-pipeline.md](flan-t5-pipeline.md)
+Details are provided in [flan-t5-pipeline.md](flan-t5-pipeline.md)

 ## Answer Verification for Q/A